 During my stint as a CFO, I realized:

-- That despite ERP being implemented, there were many other applications that were used parallelly and had multiple data points that did not talk to each other.
+- Despite ERP being implemented, many other applications were used parallelly and had multiple data points that did not talk to each other.

 - ERP implementation was done incorrectly and looked like it was forced upon the business with people entering data with no right reporting.